hurlenko/orly/README.md

 - Find the book you want to download and copy its id (the digits at the end of the url).

-- Use your credentials to download the book:
+- Use your credentials or a cookie string to download the book:

     ```bash
-    orly --creds "email@example.com" "password" 1234567890
+    orly 1234567890 --creds "email@example.com" "password"
+    # or
+    orly 1234567890 --cookie 'BrowserCookie=....'
     ```

 ## Command line interface